 Are you still doubtful?
 OK, what if I tell you about a nicely grilled hot dog, anointed with pimento and cheese, then put back on the grill until the pimento and cheese are melted and bubbly hot?
 What if you were to add smoky bacon to that pimento and cheese dog?
 What about a hot dog loaded with the same mixture that makes Oysters Rockefeller so delicious in spinach, butter, breadcrumbs, and parmesan cheese?
 I think you see my point.

-There is absolutely nothing wrong with a regular hot dog, in a plain bun, anointed with catchup and mustard, but if you crave something just a bit more exotic, try one of these recipes.
+There is absolutely nothing wrong with a regular hot dog, in a plain bun, anointed with ketchup and mustard, but if you crave something just a bit more exotic, try one of these recipes:

 1-2 best quality hot dogs per person

 2 cups grated sharp cheddar cheese